-Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total Not applicable \$ \$

-All personnel are contractual, not permanent State staff.
-Personnel costs are estimated to rise by 2% annually throughout the grant period.
+Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total Not applicable \$ \$ All personnel are contractual, not permanent State staff.
+Personnel costs are estimated to rise by

 All requested positions to be funded through Race to the Top grant will be contractual personnel.
 The State fringe benefit package does not apply.
 The percentage used throughout the application, 7.75%, represents the costs of Social Security and Workers' Compensation.